-(d) If engine noise is still present, take radio to a trained technician will full story on the complaint.
+(d) If engine noise is still present, take radio to a trained technician with full story on the complaint.

-4. Noisy when car equipment is operated such as directional lights, brake lights, power seat or power windows.
+4. Noisy when car equipment is operated such as directional lights, power seat or power windows.

 (a) Check for defective antenna lead in wire or loose antenna mounting as in step 3(b) above.